twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TGASPFORM** (version 2.0 until 6.5) – Manages gasps in the font (replaced with the Smoothing tab in `TFONTSETTINGSFORM` in version 7.0 & above).
 This corresponds to the `gasp` table.
 * **TGENERATECONTOURSCANCELFORM** – Used when generating contours.
 * **TGENERATEPROBLEMREPORTFORM** (version 3.0 until 11.5) – Used when pressing **Next** in `TVALIDATIONWIZARDFORM`.
 * **TGLYPHALREADYMAPPEDFORM** (version 2.0 until 6.5) – For each platform a character to glyph index mapping can only exist once, so if you try to add a mapping that already exists this window will ask you what to do.
+In version 7.0 & above the message is textual.
 * **TGLYPHEDITFORM** – Used when opening any glyph from `TFONTOVERVIEWFORM`.
 * **TGLYPHNAMEFORM** (version 7.0 & above) – Changes the PostScript names in the font (**Tools: Glyph Names**).
 * **TGLYPHPROPERTIESFORM** (version 2.0 until 6.5) and **TGLYPHPROPERTIESFRAME** (version 7.0 & above) – Contains postscript name, glyph metrics/bearings and character mappings.